-Amex Platinum: 60,000 points for spending $5,000 in your first three months.
-That’s worth $500 when redeemed for flights booked through the Amex travel portal, NYC taxi rides, and select gift cards. $200 annual Uber credit. $200 annual airline fee credit.
+Amex Platinum: 75,000 points for spending $5,000 in your first 6 months.
+That’s worth $600 when redeemed for flights booked through the Amex travel portal, NYC taxi rides, and select gift cards. $200 annual Uber credit. $200 annual airline fee credit.
 Access to 1,000+ airline lounges worldwide with Priority Pass Select, worth $359 per year.
-No pre-set spending limit.5 points per $1 on flights and hotels booked on Amex Travel, as well as flights booked directly with the airline.
+No pre-set spending limit.
+5 points per $1 on flights and hotels booked on Amex Travel, as well as flights booked directly with the airline.
 1 point per $1 everywhere else. $100 application fee credit for Global Entry or TSA Pre-check.
 Benefits at Amex Fine Hotels and Resorts collection worth $550 annually, on average. $550 annual fee.

-Blue Cash Preferred from American Express: $250 for spending $1,000 in your first three months.
+Blue Cash Preferred from American Express: $300 for spending $3,000 in your first 6 months.
 6% cash back on up to $6,000 per year at grocery stores.
-3% cash back at gas stations and eligible department stores.
-1% everywhere else. $95 annual fee.
+3% cash back at gas stations and on transit.
+1% everywhere else. $95 annual fee, waived first year.
 No minimum credit limit.